-Real-Time Website Analytics: Monitor Visitors as They Browse
+Real-Time Website Analytics: Monitor Visitors Live

 Stop waiting hours for yesterday's data.
 Real-time analytics lets you see who's on your site right now, which pages they're viewing, and where they came from — the moment it happens.